 The weekday rides weren’t all that exciting but were notable for a couple reasons.
 Tuesday, the 5&9 boys finally rode together as a group again!
 After what seemed like a month of conflicting schedules and Shawn becoming a new dad, we got out for a short, fast (painful) blast out to Jville.
 It felt good to be back with my besties.

-As usual, I was back on John’s Peak, Wednesday evening, for the Cycle Analysis shop ride.
+As usual, I was back on John’s Peak, Wednesday evening, for the Cycle Analysis shop ride at Action Sports where I got my electric bike past year.
 There was a strong group that decided to do some climbing, and we didn’t mess around.
 If my legs weren’t tired from Tuesday, they were ready for bed after Wednesday.

 A little ride here, a little ride there, and before I knew it, it was Saturday.
 I was ready to show a bunch of my buddies one of my favorite gravel loops out of the Applegate Valley!!
 It wasn’t to be.
 Some were racing.
 Jacob was volunteering at the race.
 Others had to work.
 Poor me.
 I guess I’d have to spend the day alone.
 Even though the majority of my rides used to be solo, it seems like a long time since I’ve been on a good backroad adventure by myself, and I have to admit I was a little hesitant.

 But I went anyway.
 Parking just past Applegate Lake (and just over the California border), I started out by pedaling back along the lake before taking Carberry Road.
 Until Applegate Lake you can ride on car or truck , I suggest using this carbon frame bikes racks to transport your bike in a propper way

 3 miles up Carberry was the landslide I had encountered a couple months ago.
 It doesn’t appear anyone has done any work on it.
 Ever.